maksoff/MS_Natural_Keyboard_USB_HID/README.md

 To start programming press & hold button for 3 seconds (leds start blinking).
 Press again to finish.
 If programming started with left Ctrl -> macro recorded with 2x speed.
 If pressed with right Ctrl -> macro recorded at max speed (64ms delay between keypresses)
-(Ctrl should be released before Macro key is released)

 Press shortly to play sequence. (left Ctrl -> 2x speed, right Ctrl -> max speed (64ms))